Chrissiefoley/cf-frontend-copied/README.md

 D - Delete a book from their library if they no longer own it using delete button on each book card: `api/delete_book/:book_id`.

 Core features outside of the CRUD functionality include:
-// Update to show how a user can interact with it.....
 - Utilising React app and Material UI to build components.
 - User can search for books by title, with autocomplete feature, to filter specific book once data is fetched.
 - User can sort books in the library by title or author in Asending or Descending order.